apereo/cas/cas-server-documentation/protocol/CAS-Protocol-Specification.md

 ### **2.7.3. error codes**

-The following values MAY be used as the "code" attribute of authentication failure responses.
+The following values MAY be used as the `code` attribute of authentication failure responses.
 The following is the minimum set of error codes that all CAS servers MUST implement.
 Implementations MAY include others.

 -   `INVALID_REQUEST` - not all of the required request parameters were present

--   `BAD_PGT` - the pgt provided was invalid
+-   `UNAUTHORIZED_SERVICE` - service is unauthorized to perform the proxy request

 -   `INTERNAL_ERROR` - an internal error occurred during ticket validation